Michel Berthaud: Career

 Berthaud was active in photography throughout the 1860s and 1880s.

 In the 1860s, a photo studio belonging to Michel, Jean, and Georges Berthaud was established in Paris' 9th arrondissement at 9 Rue Cadet under the name "Maison Hélios".
 English photographer Eadweard Muybridge was trained in photography by the Berthaud brothers and was authorized to use their studio as a contact address in 1862.

 Michel Berthaud was a significant member of the Trade Union Chamber of Photography (Chambre syndicale de la Photographie) and later became its president.
-Tasked with promoting the Exhibition of the Central Union of Fine Arts (Exposition de l'Union centrale des Beaux Arts) at the Palais de l'Industrie, he addressed a general meeting of the Société française de photographie in June 1865.
+Tasked with promoting the Exhibition of the Central Union of Fine Arts (Exposition de l'Union centrale des Beaux Arts) at the Palais de l'Industrie, he addressed a general meeting of the French Society of Photography (Société française de photographie) in June 1865.

 From 1867 to 1870, Michel Berthaud and the French painter and printmaker Étienne-Prosper Berne-Bellecour were business associates, with Berthaud eventually succeeding Berne-Bellecour.

 Berthaud notably took a photo of French theater actress Mlle Agar in 1868.
 A photograph of French painter Henri Regnault was taken at his studio around 1868–70.
 Regnault's portrait was later etched by Auguste Laguillermie after Berthaud.

 Expanding their photography operations to eight cities in France, Berthaud and Berne-Bellecour planned a Troyes branch in 1868 under the name "Hélios."
 Troyes-based photographer Gustave Lancelot adopted the name first, leading to a lawsuit.
 On 7 December 1868, the Commercial Court ruled in Lancelot's favor, citing his prior use and the plaintiffs' lack of trademark registration.
 Lancelot kept the name, and the plaintiffs appealed.

-Berthaud became a member of the French Society of Photography (Société française de photographie) in 1873.
+Berthaud formally became a member of the French Society of Photography (Société française de photographie) in 1873.